Clara Mae (Eben) McConnell

+In addition to her parents, Clara is preceded in death by her husband of 74 years, R.A.
+“Bob”; son, Robert Gary McConnell; and siblings, Louis Eben and Marjorie Dannhaus.

+Survivors include her son, Tim McConnell (wife Michelle); daughter, Jill Ludwig; grandchildren, Marla Cockrum (husband Tony), Tammy Eilers, Kevin, Tiffany, Trent & Lane McConnell and Taylor Ludwig; along with numerous great grandchildren, great-great grandchildren, extended family and friends.

-Funeral services for Clara Mae (Eben) McConnell, 97, of Richmond, Texas are scheduled for 2:00 p.m., Tuesday, December 21, 2021 in the Chapel of Davis-Greenlawn Funeral Home in Rosenberg.
-Visitation will be held one hour prior.
-Burial to follow at Greenlawn Memorial Park.
-A detailed obituary will be published in a later edition.
+Visitation will be held from 1:00 p.m. until service time at 2:00 p.m., Tuesday, December 21, 2021 in the Chapel of Davis-Greenlawn Funeral Home in Rosenberg.
+Burial to follow at Greenlawn Memorial Park in Rosenberg.

+For those wishing, in lieu of flowers, please consider making a donation to First Baptist Church – Richmond.

+Tributes and words of condolence may be left for the family at www.davisgreenlawnfh.com.

 Arrangements are under the direction of Davis-Greenlawn Funeral Home, 3900 B.F.
 Terry Blvd., Rosenberg, Texas 77471, Phone: 281-341-8800.